mdn/data/README.md

 * CSS types
 * CSS units

+Read more about [CSS data](https://github.com/mdn/data/blob/master/css/readme.md) and the format of the files.

 ### l10n
 The l10n folder contains localization strings that are used in the various